To combine the advantages of state machine programming with the full functionality of

 highlight each transition segment.
 The default value is

-Create a chart object that has very slow animation by specifying one second delays:
+Create a chart object that has slow animation by specifying one-second delays.

 chartObject = chart('-animationDelay',1)

-Create a chart object that has animation disabled:
+Create a chart object that has animation and debugging instrumentation disabled.

 chartObject = chart('-enableAnimation',false)